rberenguel/foowrite/README.md

  bb51ce5ad0f6a880b4a16fdb7dd0729a27a057d3 pimoroni-pico (v1.22.2-1bitpng-99-gbb51ce5a)
 ```

-Adding this should be a matter of `git submodule add https://github.com/path-to-repo`.
+Adding these should be a matter of `git submodule add https://github.com/path-to-repo`.

 ## Code shape